The Atlantic Companion · Wild Atlantic Way · Mayo

 A 5,500-year-old Neolithic farming landscape — stone walls, enclosures, tombs and houses — preserved beneath the blanket bog and now exposed by peat-cutting and survey.
 The world's oldest known field system.
 A pyramid-shaped visitor centre on the cliff edge, with a viewing platform looking over the unforgiving Atlantic the early farmers somehow lived beside.

 Good to know · On the R314 between Ballycastle and Belderrig.
-Open daily April–October; reduced winter hours.
+Seasonal — check current opening hours before visiting.
 Allow 2 hours.

 View